pic

 Note: Dashed red borders indicate abstract types, while solid blue borders indicate concrete types.

 The distinction between abstract and concrete types for scalars is relatively straightforward.
-Instead, this difference becomes more nuanced when vectors are considered, as shown in the diagram below.
+Instead, the same distinction becomes more nuanced when vectors are considered, as shown in the diagram below.

 Note: Dashed red borders indicate abstract types, while solid blue borders indicate concrete types.

 The tree reveals that Vector{T} for a given type T is a concrete type.
-By definition, this implies that variables can be instances of Vector{T} and that Vector{T} can't have subtypes.
-The latter implies that vectors like Vector{Int64} aren't a subtype of Vector{Any}, despite Int64 being a subtype of Any.
-This feature stands in stark contrast to scalars, where Any is an abstract type.
-However, it also perfectly aligns with the understanding of vectors as collections of homogeneous elements, in the sense of sharing the same type.
+By definition, this means variables can be instances of Vector{T} and Vector{T} can't have subtypes.
+The latter in particular implies that a vector like Vector{Int64} isn't a subtype of Vector{Any}, even though Int64 is a subtype of Any.
+This behavior stands in stark contrast to scalars, where Any is an abstract type.
+However, it aligns perfectly with the concept of vectors as collections of homogeneous elements, meaning they all share the same type.

 Only concrete Types Can be Instantiated, Abstract Types Can't

 In Julia, instantiation refers to the process of creating an object with a specific type.
-A key principle of Julia's type system is that only concrete types can be instantiated, implying that values can't never be represented by abstract types.
+A key principle of Julia's type system is that only concrete types can be instantiated, implying that values can never be represented by abstract types.
 This distinction helps clarify the meaning of some widespread expressions used in Julia.
 For example, stating that a variable has type Any shouldn’t be interpreted literally.
-Instead, it indicates that the variable can hold values of any concrete type, since all concrete types in Julia are subtypes of Any.
+Rather, it means the variable can hold values of any concrete type, since all concrete types in Julia are subtypes of Any.

-This distinction will become crucial for what comes next, particularly for type-annotating variables.
-It implies that declaring a variable with an abstract type restricts the set of possible concrete types, even though the variable ultimately adopts a concrete type.
+This distinction will become crucial for what follows, particularly for type-annotating variables.
+It implies that declaring a variable with an abstract type restricts the set of possible concrete types it can hold, even though the variable will ultimately adopt a concrete type.

 Relevance for Type Stability